Pretotyping vs. Prototyping: should we build it vs. can we build it

 The Pretotype

-Unlike a prototype, a pretotype isn’t a thing so much as it is a mini-experiment, designed with the aim of testing an idea quickly, simply and at a very low cost.
-Pretotyping asks you to break your idea down to its smallest possible testable form and run an experiment to see if anyone will use the product.
-You can then use these learnings to run additional pretotypes until you have enough of Your Own (validated) DatA to prove it is worth it to build the thing.
+Unlike a prototype, a pretotype isn’t a thing as it is a mini-experiment designed to test an idea quickly, simply and at a very low cost.
+Pretotyping asks you to break your idea down to its smallest possible testable form and run an experiment to measure if anyone will use the product.
+You can then use these learnings to run additional pretotypes until you have enough of Your Own (validated) DatA to prove it is worth building.

 Where prototyping focuses on questions relating to the construction of a product, pretotyping focuses on its appeal and usage, asking questions like: